 If you prefer staying outside the Old Town in big modern hotels, we recommend you trying Original Sokos Hotel Viru or Radission Blu Tallin Sky.
 They are 4-star hotels a few minutes walk from the Old Town.
 Viru hotel has also an interesting KGB museum inside that you must see.

-The Easiest Ways to Reach Tallinn
+Ways to Travel to Tallinn

 Tallinn lies in northern Estonia below the Gulf of Finland.
 The location is not central from European perspective but reaching Tallinn is still simple and fast.
 We list the best options.

 The most comfortable way to reach Tallinn is by a ferry.
 There is a daily ferry connection from Stockholm to Tallinn and many daily connections from Helsinki.
 Why not to visit Helsinki Christmas Markets first and then continue to Tallinn?